superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/2_resources.md

 # Additional Resources for Lab 3

-This document provides a curated list of resources to supplement your learning from Lab 3, covering topics such as AWS CloudFormation, Infrastructure as Code (IaC), AWS Systems Manager, and secure instance access.
+This document provides a curated list of resources to supplement your learning from Lab 3, covering topics such as Infrastructure as Code (IaC), AWS Systems Manager, and secure instance access.

 ## AWS Services